j-woodlee/ALCOASSR/README.md

 Then clone this repo by running the command:  \"git clone https://github.com/j-woodlee/ALCOASSR.git"

-Now that the repository is on your computer it is super easy to grab updates from the server I'm storing this on.
 Move into the repository by running \"cd ALCOASSR\"

 You can now simply run the script by typing: \"node ./convertxlsmtoxlsx.js Alameda 2018 10\" (or insert whatever parameters you want)